vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 This helm chart is used to provide Vidispine specific functionality to Helm charts that are built upon the HULL library.

-## The installation job
+## The hull-install and hull-configure job

-The `installation` job is a special Kubernetes job included in this addon chart values.yaml which can be enabled via configuration.
+The `hull-install` job is a special Kubernetes job included in this addon chart `hull-vidispine-addon.yaml` which can be enabled via configuration.
 It can communicate with custom APIs to create entities which are needed for the product to function fully in the given system.

 Typically there are two general scenarios for installing a Vidispine product:
 - installation in a Vidispine only environment (e.g. VidiNet, MediaLogger standalone) with